wilsonzlin/edgesearch/README.md

 |documents|`{"title":"Stupid Love","artist":"Lady Gaga","year":2020}` `\0` <br> `{"title":"Don't Start Now","artist":"Dua Lipa","year":2020}` `\0` <br> ...|
 |document-terms|`title_stupid` `\0` `title_love` `\0` `artist_lady` `\0` `artist_gaga` `\0` `year_2020` `\0` `\0` <br> `title_dont` `\0` `title_start` `\0` `title_now` `\0` `artist_dua` `\0` `artist_lipa` `\0` `year_2020` `\0` `\0` <br> ...|

-An folder needs to be provided for Edgesearch to write temporary and built code and data files.
+A folder needs to be provided for Edgesearch to write temporary and built code and data files.
 It's advised to provide a folder for the exclusive use of Edgesearch with no other contents.

 ```bash
 edgesearch \